Pyeongchon Central Park

-Featured Artworks
+Artwork

-A tea house(Rirkrit Tiravanija, 2007)
+Tea house

-A tea house created by tilting a traditional Korean house 45 degrees.
-The artist, who is concerned with the social role of art, has experimented with issues such as the boundary between arts and everyday life, interaction between public and private spheres, and communication between group and individual, within the sphere of arts.
+In 2007, a tea house that is tilted by 45 degrees was installed.
+The artist, Rirkrit Tiravanija, is concerned with the social role of art and has experimented with issues such as the boundary between arts and everyday life, interaction between public and private spheres, and communication between group and individual.
 In this context, the artist made and served food to audiences at his exhibitions, transformed an exhibition space into an apartment, and created a backpack containing cooking utensils and maps.
 The artist, who had existing interest in the function of tea houses prior to this project, produced a cube shaped tea house made of stainless steel for the Villa Manin Centre for Contemporary Art (Italy) in 2005.
 For the tea house he created for the 2nd APAP(ANYANG PUBLIC ART PROJECT) at the Pyeongchon Central Park(Pyeongchon Jung ang Park), the artist takes its motive from Eastern tea houses, which functioned as a space for meditation as well as for conversation and social interaction.